chapel-lang/chapel/doc/technotes/localeModels.rst

 When qthreads tasking is used, different Qthreads thread schedulers are selected depending upon the ``CHPL_LOCALE_MODEL`` setting.
-For the flat locale model the "nemesis" thread scheduler is used, and for the NUMA locale model the "distrib" thread scheduler is used.
+For the flat locale model the "nemesis" thread scheduler is used, and for the NUMA and KNL locale models the "distrib" thread scheduler is used.
 This selection is done at the time the Qthreads third-party package is built, and cannot be adjusted later, either at user compile time or at execution time.